chrisliu298/mushroom-prediction/README.md

 # mushroom-prediction

-Train a simple logistic regression model to predict if a mushroom is poisonous based on qualitative features using PyTorch.
+Train a simple logistic regression model to predict if a mushroom is poisonous based on qualitative features.
+This implementation uses stochastic gradient descent for optimization and auto differentiation (PyTorch) for gradient calculation.
 The mushroom dataset [1] is from UCI Machine Learning Repository.

 The final performance is shown below.